learn-co-curriculum/phase-1-context-lab/README.md

 intro(asgardianBrothers[1], complaint) === introWithContext.apply(asgardianBrothers[1], [complaint]) //=> true
 ```

-In the previous lesson, we wrote functions like `intro`.
-They took the record
+In the previous lesson, we wrote functions in the style of `intro`.
+They took
-as an argument.
-In fact, if we look at the `solution` for the previous lesson
+the record as an argument.
+In fact, if we look at the `solution` for the
-we'll see that multiple functions have the same, first parameter: `employee`,
+previous lesson we'll see that multiple functions have the same, first
-the record.
+parameter: `employee`, the record.

 ```js
 let createTimeInEvent = function(employee, dateStamp){ /* */ }